plaans/aries/solver/README.md

 The Aries project thus provides an innovative combinatorial solver that is built from the ground up by (1) mixing several techniques from constraint programming and automated reasoning, and (2) providing original representations and technologies relevant for automated planning:

-- **Finite domain CSP**: at the core of a model are discrete variables with a finite domain denoting the set of possible values they can take.
+- **Finite domain CSP**: at the core of a model are discrete variables with a finite integer domain denoting the set of possible values they can take.
 - Literals represent expressions on the bounds of variables, for instance `(x <= 11)` or `(y > 10)`.
   This generalizes the literals in SAT solvers to non-boolean variables (whereas SMT or CSP solver typically maintain a correspondence table between such expressions and literals).
 - Various **inference engines** are provided in the solver: